Financial accounts

 Net financial assets (net financial wealth) = total financial assets - total liabilities

-Changes in net financial asset = net lending + other change in assets, net
+Changes in net financial asset = net lending + other changes in assets and liabilities

 The change in the financial balance sheet during the reference period is a result of accumulated financial transactions and other changes in assets.
 The latter category mainly reflects revaluations due to changes in market prices of financial instruments.